apigee-labs/rapier/README.md

 #### <a name="relationship"></a>Relationship

-Describes [one end of] a relationship to one or more other entities
+Describes a relationship to one or more other entities

 Field Name | Type | Description
 ---|:---:|---